ChristopheMalo/use-NodeJS/README.md

-# use-NodeJS
+# Use Node.js

-Some tests with NodeJS
+Some examples of how to use Node.js

 ## Memento NodeJS
 - Install (on mac): download pgk file and install (Global install)